Kilian Delgado

-Kilian Delgado Quijones (born 1 April 1990) is a Chilean footballer that currently plays for Provincial Osorno in the Segunda División Profesional de Chile.
+Kilian Delgado Quijones (born 1 April 1990) is a Chilean footballer who plays for Provincial Osorno in the Segunda División Profesional de Chile.

 Career

-Starts his football career in Deportes Valdivia the year 2009, through the various divisions of the Chilean soccer with the club.
+Delgado started his football career in Deportes Valdivia the year 2009, through the various divisions of the Chilean football with the club.
 In the year 2016 achieved with the Torreon the title of the Segunda División.
 Completed its contract with Deportes Valdivia, signed with Coquimbo Unido, club with which will play for the year 2016.